 - A key operated multi-point locking system having at least three locking bolts

-If you're still not sure you have what's needed, don't worry.
-There are acceptable alternatives and we'll be happy to discuss these in more detail with you.
+If you're not sure you have what's needed, don't worry.
+There are alternatives and we're happy to talk them through.